BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/manager.md

 -Send commands through the command line window for management -Managed by the BFM node manager provided by the BFChainMeta

 This chapter only introduces how to manage your nodes through the command line window.
-If you want to learn how to manage nodes in the BFM Node Manager, please refer to the BFM Node Manager Tutorial.
+If you want to learn how to manage nodes in the BFM Node Manager, please refer to [\<BFM Node Manager Tutorial\>](/en/Tutorial/Node_manager_tutorial/index.md)

 ## Modify node password